tbebekis/Study-AspNetCore-9x-MVC-WebApi-EFCore/Docs/EFCore.md

 ### [**KeylessAttibute**](https://learn.microsoft.com/en-us/ef/core/modeling/keyless-entity-types).

-Annotates an entity specifying that the entity has no primary key.
+Annotates an entity specifying that the entity has no primary key  at all.
 Can be used to execute database queries returning keyless entities.

 ```
 [Keyless]